Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Method

-If the error of the state-action pair $(o'_m, a'_m)$ is larger than the threshold $\gamma$, the transition will not be used for calculating the loss for this batch.
-This process of sampling data from the mixed dataset, filtering data with current diffusion stabilizer policy and updating it with the filtered data is repeated until the end of training.
+If the error $\delta_m$ is larger than the threshold $\gamma$, the transition will not be used for calculating the loss for this batch.
+The process of sampling data from the mixed dataset, filtering data with current diffusion stabilizer policy and updating it with the filtered data is repeated until the end of training.

 \paragraph{Implementation Details} We implement our diffusion policy based on CleanDiffuser \cite{dong2024cleandiffuser}, and adopt the default hyperparameter settings.
 A four-layer MLP with hidden dimension of 512 is used as the diffusion model.
 Actions and observations are processed by two different two-layer MLPs respectively into action embeddings and observation conditions with the same dimension of 128.
 Variance Preserving (VP) continuous-time Stochastic Differential Equation (SDE) \cite{score_matching} is used in the forward process.
 And the reversed process is solved by a discretized reverse-time VP SDE \cite{DDPM} with 5 denoising steps.
 The diffusion model is optimized by AdamW \cite{AdamW} with a learning rate of $2*10^{-4}$.
 If not specified, the diffusion policy is trained for 100,000 gradient steps with batch size of 256.
+We test our method on a computational node with a RTX 4090 GPU and an AMD EPYC 7763 CPU.
+Specifically, training the diffusion stabilizer policy for 50,000 steps in the first stage requires approximately 30 to 40 minutes.
+The second stage, which involves online filtering and continuous updating for another 50,000 steps, takes an additional 30 to 40 minutes.
+This duration varies depending on task complexity—specifically, the dimensionality of the observation and action spaces.